 More reading: What is an API?
 In English, please.

 With all the established cloud services at our disposal, it simply doesn’t make sense for startups to build and host their own servers anymore.
 Why do we still decide to build commodity services in-house?
 Why do we want to reinvent the wheel, when some APIs provide a better, more effective wheel that has been refined for years?

-I’ve fallen into this trap myself many times over.
+I’ve fallen into this trap myself many times over, but I've finally learned my lesson.
 In this article, I explore the psychological, temporal, and strategical aspects that influence the decision making process — in an attempt to rationalize myself out of the destructive “let’s-build-it-ourselves” mentality.

-tl;dr We made an infographic that weighs the pros and cons of API vs. in-house.
+(If you don't have time to read on, here's an infographic that weighs the pros and cons of API vs. in-house.)

 Hackers are like magicians.
 We create things out of thin air.
 Churning out heaps of code makes us feel productive and it proves our worth.
 But does it necessarily contribute to the success of the company?

-In Routific’s early days, we tried to build everything ourselves.
+When we first began getting traffic to Routific's route optimization API and people began signing up for our routing web service, we tried to build everything ourselves.
 An automated email system?
 Easy!
 Add a few endpoints to the backend, use Gmail’s SMTP server with Nodemailer and you’re done.
 Since we could leverage open-source libraries, it was relatively easy to do.
 But it required unnecessary engineering effort to build and maintain, and soon became a distraction.